victorsc45/ReadmeGenerator/README.md

   ## **Installation**
 -
   * Use node.js, fs, util, and inquirer installed to run this application on terminal CLI.
 Use terminal window to call node js - node index.js - on the command line interface to generate questions to the user for their project readme file.

   ## **Usage**
 -
     *  CLI node js README file generator, within which the developer answers questions to create dynamically the README.md file for a repository project

   ### **Contributors**
 -
-    * UNC/Trilogy file starter provided and I am the develper: victorlitzau@gmail.com
+    * UNC/Trilogy starter files and I was the developer.

   ## **GitHub Information**
 -